 The museum puts on monthly exhibits and when we went, it was an exhibit about The Christmas Carol – which is Michael and I’s favorite.

 The floor creaks and you can feel the weight of age as you walk through the rooms but it’s gorgeous (and probably haunted, we all know how much I love haunted).
-The rooms are filled with narrations of Dickens’ stories and showcases replicas and actual furniture, trinkets, and books from Dickens’ personal library.
+Narrations of Dickens’ stories and showcase replicas and actual furniture, trinkets, and books from Dickens’ personal library fill the rooms.
 The whole experience is so informative and thoughtful.
 You can see Dickens’ writing desk up close and personal, where he wrote the Pickwick Papers and Great Expectations–right there in the very room where you’ll be standing.
 It’s marvelous.

 I love museums like this, filled with information and stories about the person who once lived there.
 Even if you’re not a big Dickens fan or you’ve never read him before, I would still suggest going here.
 Not only do you learn about Dickens and his life, but you also get a lesson about what life was like in 17th Century London.